 Starting with the most relevant content means you won’t “bury the lead”.
 This news-centered approach proves that modern writing doesn’t rely on modern studies only.
 Chip and Dan Heath explain this well in their book “Made to Stick”.
 Start with the most important point, then use the information below it to build on that point at the top.
 In terms of a post, here’s what that would look like:

-While most of your Pages are unlikely to use quotes, the concept remains the same.
+While most of your intranet pages are unlikely to use quotes, the concept remains the same.
 Start with the most important thing, then make sure you engage people enough so they continue to scroll down.

 Clear hierarchy of text